microsoftgraph/microsoft-graph-docs-contrib/concepts/connect-to-grading-categories.md

 ## Update a grading category

-Sometimes, you may want to change the criteria or the weight of a grading category for your assignment.
-This can help you fine-tune your evaluation and better reflect your expectations and goals.
+Sometimes, you might want to change the criteria or the weight of a grading category for your assignment.
+For example, this can help you fine-tune your evaluation and better reflect your expectations and goals.
 In this article, we will show you how to update a grading category in Generative AI, and how it affects your existing and future assignments.
 You will also learn about some common scenarios where updating a grading category can be useful.

 - [Update single gradingCategory](/graph/api/educationgradingcategory-update): This is used to update a single gradingCategory.